 The foundation for online/blended courses is to ensure that students are meeting the same learning outcomes as those delivered in traditional on ground coursework.
 Students are expected to spend comparable amounts of time in achieving the course objectives.
-However, because learning cannot be quantified in terms of minutes and hours in online and blended courses, emphasis is placed upon successfully achieving competencies and additional evidence of student learning.
-For a course to be able to be offered online faculty must follow the process for curriculum proposals.
+However, because learning cannot be quantified in terms of minutes and hours in online and blended courses, emphasis is placed upon successfully achieving student learning outcomes and additional evidence of student learning.
+For a course to be able to be offered online faculty must follow the process for curriculum proposals and complete the Teaching Online course.
 In addition, the online/blended courses must include information about the estimated work time needed for students to satisfactorily complete assignments; incorporate a measured student outcome within the first week of the course offering to help verify all students are enrolled and engaged in the learning process; and propose an instructional platform that significantly engages the student weekly in some manner that is instructor initiated.

 North Central Missouri College utilizes the following sessions to provide students with a variety of program lengths: